StilgarISCA/ClassicArcadeProjects/_posts/2016-11-07-Button-Hinge-And-Overlay.md

 ---
 My [last update](/2016/10/24/Fabricating-Control-Panels.html) was about the particle board construction of the control panels.
 There's a lot more to them which hasn't been covered so let’s get going!

 Constructing this game from scratch without complete plans has been challenging at times.
 Without complete plans, I wasn’t sure how the control panels were supposed to open.
-Thankfully, there were a few Track and Field cocktails elsewhere on the internet which I could reference.
+Thankfully, there were a few Track & Field cocktails elsewhere on the internet which I could reference.
 Initially, I didn’t think I’d be able to use a piano hinge on the control panels, but it ended up being the correct choice.

 I was hoping to find a piano hinge close to the right size 23 &frac34;”, but I had to get one much larger.
 It was easy enough to nip away the excess length with my tin snips.
 I then zipped through the hinge rod with a cutting wheel on my Dremel rotary tool.